For those who suffer from arthritis pain, all you can think of is what can I do to get some relief?

 Adding Magnesium Chloride to your bath or in a foot bath could help too.

 Epsom Salts aka Magnesium Sulfate is another popular magnesium salt that can help especially if muscle, tendons in the joints have been sprained or strained.

 As always, consult your doctor if you are on special medications and to get approval to try aromatherapy.

-Did you ever notice that when you have a sore muscle or joint you are always touching it and rubbing it gently?
 This is your body doing something very natural to encourage increased blood flow to the affected areas.